Buying a digital SLR

 |Nikon's 1 System comprises a small selection of entry-level models and the more enthusiast-oriented V2 (shown here).
 As you can see, the cameras are significantly smaller than any DSLR, thanks to their correspondingly smaller 1 inch sensors.|

-Other mirrorless systems include Sony's NEX-series and Samsung's NX-series, which both feature APS-C format sensors.
-Canon's nascent mirrorless range starts and ends (at time of writing) with the APS-C EOS M, which is basically an EOS 650D / Rebel 4Ti without the mirror.
+Other mirrorless systems include Sony's Alpha-series (APS-C and full-frame) and Samsung's NX-series.
+Canon's nascent mirrorless range starts and ends (at time of writing) with the APS-C EOS M2, which is basically an EOS 650D / Rebel 4Ti without the mirror.
 Nikon has taken a different approach in its 1-System mirrorless cameras, which offer much smaller 1-inch 'CX format' sensors for a crop factor of 2.7X, but with the advantage of an innovative new hybrid AF system that incorporates on-sensor phase-detection AF with subject tracking.

 Mirrorless cameras have come on in leaps and bounds in recent years, but despite the advances, the playing field isn't entirely level yet.
 There are many pros, but still some cons to a mirrorless system camera when compared to a similarly-priced DSLR.
 Here are some things to consider.
 Bear in mind, this is an 'in general' list.
 Not all mirrorless ILCs offer the advantages we've outlined here, and not all display the disadvantages either.